MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprintschemaasyncoperationevent.md

 An event sink that implements **IPrintSchemaAsyncOperationEvent** and the event source, [IPrintSchemaAsyncOperation](./nn-printerextension-iprintschemaasyncoperation.md) are connected via the [IConnectionPoint](/windows/win32/api/ocidl/nn-ocidl-iconnectionpoint) mechanism.
 You must retrieve a pointer to the **IConnectionPoint** interface by invoking **QueryInterface** on the **IPrinterQueue** object.

-> [!NOTE]
-> It is mandatory to implement **IDispatch::Invoke** on the event sink that implements **IPrinterQueueEvent**, since that is the mechanism via which events are raised.
+It is mandatory to implement **IDispatch::Invoke** on the event sink that implements **IPrinterQueueEvent**, since that is the mechanism via which events are raised.
 It is sufficient to provide stub implementations of the other methods on the **IDispatch** interface.

 ## -see-also